microsoft/alguidelines/content/BCPatterns/event-bridge-pattern/index.md

 ## Description

-To mitigate this problem, we can work with a new, dedicated, isolated, codeunit, with publish events to be able to raise them from different places.
+To mitigate this problem, we can work with a new, dedicated and isolated codeunit, with publisher events to be able to raise them from different places.

 ```AL
 codeunit 50406 "IScale Triggers"